ihmccreery/sjfnw/docs/index.md

 The [resources](resources.md) page has links with more info on the various languages/platforms/technologies that are used.
 If you are new to Django, definitely look through the Django docs.

 Check [issues labeled "ready"](https://github.com/aisapatino/sjfnw/labels/ready) to see what needs doing.
 Post a comment on the issue if you need clarification.
 See [issue tracking](workflow/issue-tracking.md) for more info.

+If you notice anything missing/wrong in the docs, please submit a PR!